masamitsu-murase/external_editor_for_outlook2010/README.md

 ## Configurations

 You can configure the environment of your external editor with the following constants.
-You can find them at the beginning of "external_editor.vbs".
+You can find them at the beginning of "external_editor.vba".

 * `EDITOR_PATH`
   Absolute path to your external editor